ddccc/Unification/aaReadMe.txt

 Files starting with "Z" show how to use the parser (text->formulas) for generating input and how to operate the theorem prover.

-[This module is a stop-gap component used for deliberation/ decision making in an agent design pattern/ sub-architecture.]